 Mylott has developed and implemented successful fundraising strategies while creating entrepreneurial environments and a culture of collegiality.
 In each of her roles, she has been a successful principal gift fundraiser, has provided administrative oversight, and has mentored and trained development and alumni officers.

 Mylott earned a BA from the College of William & Mary and a Masters of Public Administration from Old Dominion University, both in Virginia.
 She has also received a Certificate in Fundraising Management from the Indiana University Lilly Family School of Philanthropy and a Certificate in Leadership from Virginia Commonwealth University.

-Prior to his appointment, Dr. Reed served the university as Dean of the College of Arts and Sciences.
+Prior to his appointment as provost, Jonathan Reed served the university as dean of the College of Arts and Sciences.
 He is a leading authority on the archaeology of early Christianity and has conducted research at the Albright Institute for Archaeological Research in Jerusalem, the American Academy in Rome, and the American School of Classical Studies in Athens.
-He is a professor of religious studies at La Verne and has been on the research council of Claremont Graduate University’s world-renowned Institute for Antiquity and Christianity.
+He is a professor of religious studies at La Verne and has been on the research council of Claremont Graduate University’s Institute for Antiquity and Christianity.